Deep Reinforcement Learning (DRL)

 Is it possible to retrain the robot after deployment?

-What are the most common algorithms used in Robotics DRL?
+What are the go-to algorithms for robotics DRL?

-Deep Q-Networks (DQN) are used for discrete actions, while Soft Actor-Critic (SAC), Twin Delayed DDPG (TD3), and Proximal Policy Optimization (PPO) are the industry standards for continuous control in mobile robotics.
+Deep Q-Networks (DQN) work for discrete actions, but SAC (Soft Actor-Critic), TD3 (Twin Delayed DDPG), and PPO (Proximal Policy Optimization) are the gold standards for smooth, continuous control in mobile robots.